informatics-isi-edu/hatrac/REST-API.md

     Content-Length: N

     /parent_path/namespace_id

+This request MAY also return `204 No Content` if an idempotent request is resubmitted after the namespace already exists.

 **Note**: see related object resource interface for pragmatic discussion of the use of Content-Type to disambiguate namespace and object creation requests.